 Ransomware: What it is?
 How to Avoid it’s damages

 You got an email from a new email user this morning and it has an attachment.
 Then You want to check the attached file which you think has some important information.
-When you clicked on it and probably your system stuck.
+When you clicked on it and probably your system is stuck.
 Later on, when you checked all your documents and pictures are changed to some random values with XXXX in them.
 Now you cannot see your pictures and your documents are not opening in their respective programs.
 This happened due to the ransomware attack.

 What is Ransomware?

 The new version of ransomware that hit the world a few days early is the Wannacry ransomware.
-According to a report Ransomware virus hit about 230,000 systems worldwide.
+According to a report Ransomware viruses hit about 230,000 systems worldwide.
 The UK’s health organization NHS is one of the major victims.
 It mostly hit the windows versions which were not up-to-date.

 Wannacry damage to systems around the world.

 Emails with ransomware attachments are always circulating on the internet for many years.
 You may have got many of them in your spam mail.
 It cannot harm you unless you execute them.
 There is a big mis-computation that ransomware is spreading and there is nothing to stop it and it will break the whole internet.
 It’s rather easy to avoid them when you are cautious about the email attachments and keep your antivirus and operating system up to date.

 With great power comes great responsibility, if you are an Admin or a Manager who has access to all of the company files.
 A single mistake like this can bring your company down.
 Ransomware is mostly automated attacks and they can only trigger if someone executes them.
 But after execution, they can spread across the insecure networks like a worm.
 Also, they cannot do damage to routers, switches, Linux, and Mac systems.

 How was the NHS got affected by Wannacry?